-- Fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 7.
-Student links can also be found on the College's COVID-19 Information Page.
-Employee link can be found on the College portal. - Stay home for 5 days and isolate from others in your home.
+- Stay home for 5 days regardless of whether or not you have symptoms and isolate from others in your home.
 Do not come back to campus unless you have received the required approval from College officials.
 If you are a student, approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the Student Care Covid Response Team.
-Employees will receive approvals from Human Resources. - Wear a well-fitted mask if you must be around others in your home. - Ending isolation if you had symptoms End isolation after 5 full days if you are fever-free for 24 hours (without the use of fever-reducing medication) and your symptoms are improving.
-Do not come back to campus unless you have received the required approvals from College officials. - Ending isolation if you did NOT have symptoms End isolation after at least 5 full days after your positive test.
+Employees will receive approvals from Human Resources. - Wear a well-fitted mask if you must be around others in your home and after ending 5 days of isolation at least until day 10. - Ending isolation after a minimum of 5 full days if you had symptoms if you are fever-free for 24 hours (without the use of fever-reducing medication) and your symptoms are improving Do not come back to campus unless you havereceived the required approvals from College officials.
+Continue wearing a well-fitted mask through day 10 or longer. - Ending isolation if you did NOT have symptoms End isolation after at least 5 full days after your positive test, continue to wear a mask until day 10.
+If you experience symptoms later, day 0 starts the day symptoms appear.
 Do not come back to campus unless you have received the required approvals from College officials. - If you were severely ill with COVID-19: You should isolate for at least 10 days.
 Consult your doctor before ending isolation.
 It's possible your isolation could be extended.
 Do not come back to campus unless you have received the required approval from College officials.
 Regardless of symptoms, wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
 Do not go to places where you are unable to wear a mask. - Do not travel. - Avoid being around people who are at high risk.